-- Directly above a paved sidewalk or paved driveway which is located between two single-family dwellings and serves both dwellings; - •Less than 7 feet above a paved sidewalk or paved driveway located on public property; - Within 6 feet of a mechanical air supply inlet to any building; - Above a meter/regulator assembly within 3 feet horizontally of the center line of the regulator; - Within 6 feet of any service regulator vent outlet; - •Less than 12" above grade level or anticipated snow level; - Within 12" of any door, window, or non-mechanical air supply inlet to any building; - Within 12" of the combustion air inlet of any other appliance; - Underneath a veranda, porch or deck, unless (a) the veranda, porch or deck is fully open on a minimum of two sides beneath the floor, and (b) the distance between the top of the vent termination and the underside of the veranda, porch or deck is greater than 12". - Refer to Figures 16A and 16B for termination clearances.
+- Directly above a paved sidewalk or paved driveway which is located between two singlefamily dwellings and serves both dwellings; - Less than 7 feet above a paved sidewalk or paved driveway located on public property; - Within 6 feet of a mechanical air supply inlet to any building; - Above a meter/regulator assembly within 3 feet horizontally of the centerline of the regulator; - Within 6 feet of any service regulator vent outlet: - Less than 12" above grade level or anticipated snow level: - Within 12" of any door, window, or non-mechanical air supply inlet to any building; - Within 12" of the combustion air inlet of any other appliance; - Underneath a veranda, porch or deck, unless

+(a) the veranda, porch or deck is fully open on a minimum of two sides beneath the floor, and (b) the distance between the top of the vent termination and the underside of the veranda, porch or deck is greater than 12".

-In The U.S.A.
+IN THE U.S.A.

-In addition to the general guidelines, in the United States, both nondirect and direct vent exhaust shall be installed in accordance with the following:
+In addition to the general guidelines, in the United States, both non-direct and direct vent exhaust shall be installed in accordance with the following: